MicrosoftDocs/Devices-docs/surface/battery-limit.md

 - Surface Laptop Go (all generations)
 - Surface Laptop SE

-Many earlier devices also support Battery Limit with a firmware update, as described in the following section: [Battery Limit support on earlier Surface devices](#battery-limit-support-on-earlier-surface-devices).
+Many other devices also support Battery Limit with a firmware update, as described in the following section: [Battery Limit support on other Surface devices](#battery-limit-support-on-other-surface-devices).

 ## How it works